-The 2022 NAIC SAO Instructions require the Appointed Actuary to comment on company specific risk factors even when no risk of material adverse deviation is judged to exist.
+The 2023 NAIC SAO Instructions require the Appointed Actuary to comment on company specific risk factors even when no risk of material adverse deviation is judged to exist.
 COPLFR has prepared a list of possible risk factors; these are not meant to be all-inclusive and certainly are not meant to apply to every company.
 For example, one would not expect to see discussion of the risk of A&E losses for a personal lines company.
 The list below is meant to provide some suggestions for the types of risk factors and underlying loss exposures for which comment may be appropriate:

-- COVID-19 (see Section 5.7)
+- COVID-1966

 - A&E losses

 - Other emerging mass torts

 - Construction defects

 - Catastrophic weather events

 - Conflagration events

-- Exposure related to mortgage defaults

-- Exposure to cyber liability

-^{60 2022} NAIC Annual Statement Instructions Property/Casualty (Appendix I.1).
+^{65 2023} NAIC Annual Statement Instructions Property/Casualty (Appendix I.1).